kelg12/projects/imac-data-recovery/lessons-learned.md

 ### Automation Saves Significant Time

-More than 100,000 files were recovered.

-Manual sorting was not practical.
+More than 100,000 files were recovered so manual sorting was not practical.

-A custom Python script automated organization and duplicate identification.
+Multiple Python scripts automated organization and duplicate identification.

 Lesson:
 Small automation efforts can eliminate hours of repetitve work.